A Benchmark for Point Clouds Registration Algorithms: The Datasets

 No single dataset complies with all the requirements we formulated.
 For this reason, taking advantage of the large number of publicly available point clouds, we decided to base our benchmark on multiple public datasets.

 Among the many available, we concentrated on those more relevant to applications like localization and mapping.
 Therefore, we preferred datasets with sequences representing large and complex environments.
 Instead, we discarded those more aimed at object or scene reconstruction.
 The latter is a task often accomplished in a controlled environment, where the poses of the sensor can be measured very accurately.
 On the contrary, localization and mapping is usually performed on platforms moving in a very dynamic environment, where the poses of the sensors are measured with a large uncertainty; however, the accuracy and precision required are usually lower.
-For example, a 3D reconstruction of a statue with an error of 10cm is usually unacceptable, while localizing an autonomous vehicle with the same precision would be a great result.
 Moreover, these problems are often solved with different techniques and using point clouds acquired with different sensors.
 Also, the overlap between two point clouds may differ according to the application.
-In object reconstruction, for example, it is usually possible to acquire several point clouds from different point of views, resulting in a great overlap between acquisitions.
+In object reconstruction, for example, it is usually possible to acquire several point clouds from different points of view, resulting in a great overlap between acquisitions.
 On the contrary, this is not usually feasible in robotics applications.
 For these reasons, we think that so different applications require different benchmarks.